florianmende/thesis-llm-test-generation/README.md

 ## Usage

 To generate test cases for a specific project, place the Java Project in the `Java_Projects` folder.
-**Important:** The project has to be a Maven project and has to contain a `pom.xml` file as maven will be used to compile the project and copy the required dependencies.
+**Important:** The project has to be a Maven project and has to contain a `pom.xml` file as Maven will be used to compile the project and copy the required dependencies.

 After placing the project in the `Java_Projects` folder, run the following command: